Skip to content

 Head over to agents.zapier.com and sign up.

-If you haven't created an agent before, click Create my first agent.
+If you haven't created an agent before, click Create agent.
 If you already have agents, hover over the + icon on the left sidebar and click + New agent.

-To set up your agent's behavior, follow these steps:
+To set up your agent, follow these steps:

-First up, let's set the trigger for your agent's behavior.
-Click the Trigger step and select Schedule by Zapier from the list of options.
+First up, let's set the trigger for your agent.
+Click the Add trigger step and select Schedule by Zapier from the list of options.
 Then define your preferred frequency, like daily, weekly, or monthly.
-As an example, this behavior is set to trigger every Monday at 10 a.m., but you can adjust as you see fit.
+As an example, this agent is set to trigger every Monday at 10 a.m., but you can adjust as you see fit.

 Next, let's add the first part of your instructions.
 In the Instructions field, type out exactly what it is you want your agent to do with the data from your table.
 For example, you might type out: